pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 The two pages are very similar, but one is located on the event level and the other is located on the organizer level.
 Whichever option you choose, the process is the same from here on out.

-In the pretix backend, click on "Bank transfer" in the sidebar menu.
-This will take you to a page titled "Import bank data".
-Click on the :btn:Browse...: button and select the export file for upload.
+Click the :btn:Browse...: button and select the export file for upload.
 Click the :btn:Start upload: button. pretix will now ask you to specify which column in your file contains which data.
 The screenshot illustrates what such an assignment could look like with a small example CSV file.